 - Jennifer Jenkins, B.S.
-Journalism 2010, (The Washington Post) for national reporting as a staff researcher on the team that created a national database to illustrate how often and why the police shoot to kill and who the victims are most likely to be.
+Journalism 2010, (The Washington Post) for National Reporting as a staff researcher on the team that created a national database to illustrate how often and why the police shoot to kill and who the victims are most likely to be.

-- Debbie Cenziper, S. Journalism 1992, (The Washington Post), for explanatory reporting for House of Lies, on widespread problems in Miami-Dade County’s public housing agency.
+- Debbie Cenziper, B.S.
+Journalism 1992, (The Washington Post), for Explanatory Reporting on widespread problems in Miami-Dade County’s public housing agency.

-- David Finkel, S. Journalism 1977, (The Washington Post), for explanatory reporting for U.S. attempts to bring democracy to Yemen.
+- David Finkel, B.S.
+Journalism 1977, (The Washington Post), for Explanatory Reporting for U.S. attempts to bring democracy to Yemen.

-- Karen DeYoung, S. Journalism 1971, (The Washington Post), for national reporting as part of the team reporting on the war on terrorism.
+- Karen DeYoung, B.S.
+Journalism 1971, (The Washington Post), for National Reporting as part of the team reporting on the war on terrorism.

-- Stephanie Sinclair, S. Journalism 1998, (Chicago Tribune), for explanatory reporting as part of the team profiling the chaotic American air traffic system
+- Stephanie Sinclair, B.S.
+Journalism 1998, (Chicago Tribune), for Explanatory Reporting as part of the team profiling the chaotic American air traffic system

 - Phil Kuntz, B.S.
-Journalism 1984, (Wall Street Journal), for national affairs as part of the team detailing U.S. defense spending and military deployment post-Cold War.
+Journalism 1984, (Wall Street Journal), for National Affairs as part of the team detailing U.S. defense spending and military deployment post-Cold War.

-- Jeff Nesmith, S. Journalism 1973, (Dayton Daily News), for national reporting (with colleague Russell Carollo) for uncovering mismanagement in the military healthcare system.
+- Jeff Nesmith, B.S.
+Journalism 1973, (Dayton Daily News), for National Reporting (with colleague Russell Carollo) for uncovering mismanagement in the military healthcare system.

 - Jim McGee, B.S.
-Journalism 1975, (Miami Herald), for national affairs as part of the Miami Herald team coverage of the Iran-Contra affair.
+Journalism 1975, (Miami Herald), for National Affairs as part of the Miami Herald team coverage of the Iran-Contra affair.

 - Howard Norton, B.S.
-Journalism 1933, (Baltimore Sun), for public service for stories on the administration of unemployment compensation in Maryland
+Journalism 1933, (Baltimore Sun), for Public Service for stories on the administration of unemployment compensation in Maryland.